-While in Seattle I became involved with NOW and was president of the local chapter for a couple of years and worked with my neighborhood councils on various urban issues.
-I started my career in shipping and ended up with the largest shipping company in the world.
-In 1986, I brought my adopted daughter home from India.
-A couple of years later I was promoted to a position in England and worked there for 18 months before being transferred to Australia.
-I was manager for my state in both Queensland and then New South Wales.
-I stayed for 8 years and then returned to Seattle.
+Most of my career involved import/export/shipping, eventually working for the largest shipping company in the world.
+In 1986, as a single mother, I brought my adopted daughter home from India.
+A couple of years later I was promoted to a position in England and worked there for 18 months before being transferred to Australia, where Nicole and I lived for eight years before we returned to Seattle.

 Back in Seattle I switched gears and entered nonprofit management.
 I ended my career at the Greater Seattle Business Association, the largest LGBTQ business association in the country.
 While there I managed a scholarship program for LGBTQ youth, along with their other events and meetings.

 I am passionate about civic engagement.
 I became involved with NOW and served as president of the local chapter for a couple of years.
 I was on the board of my neighborhood council for 10 years.
 Through the Fremont Neighborhood Council, I worked with a nonprofit in Seattle to erect a 20 unit affordable housing building.

 When I retired and moved to Florida in 2012, I traveled around the east and west coasts and decided Gulfport was my place.
 I wanted a walkable, beachy, welcoming and inclusive community and I found it!
 I love my home on Wood Ibis Park and have come to love all the wildlife.